Find a provider that meets your needs

 Stomach Cancer

 Stomach cancer, also referred to as gastric cancer, is a cancer that forms in tissues lining the stomach.
-According to the National Cancer Institute there were 21,000 new cases of stomach cancer reported in the United States in 2010.

 Stomach cancer usually begins in cells in the inner layer of the stomach.
 Over time, the cancer may invade more deeply into the stomach wall.
-A stomach tumor can grow through the stomach’s outer layer into nearby organs, such as the liver, pancreas, esophagus, or intestine.
+A stomach tumor can grow through the stomach’s outer layer into nearby organs, such as the liver, pancreas, esophagus or intestine.

 Symptoms